nyu-oop-sp18/class01/README.md

   Command+Shift+s [OSX].

-* Post on Piazza if you need help, most likely others have had the same problem and figured it out.
+* Post on Piazza if you need help, most likely others have had the same problem and may have figured it out.

 ## Scala Crash Course